 Much of the near surface soils in the Imperial Valley consist of silty clays and clays which are moderately to highly expansive.
-A Geotechnical Study will be required to assess soil conditions prior to beginning construction.
-The recommendations as outlined in the Geotechnical Study will reduce any potential impacts to geology and soils from project construction and operation to below a level of significance and shall be strictly adhered to.
+If necessary, a Geotechnical Study will be required to assess soil conditions prior to beginning construction.
+All recommendations outlined in the Geotechnical Study will reduce any potential impacts to geology and soils from project construction and operation to below a level of significance and shall be strictly adhered to.
 Construction is estimated to take approximately two (2) months to complete.